swordofzeus/sip-of-entropy/sip_of_entropy/entropy/README.md

 # Entropy from First Principles
-Since cross entropy became a popular loss function ML textbooks gloss over much of the concepts involving info theory as 'we use logs because they have nice additive properties'.
-The goal of this section is to conceptually derive every aspect of information theory from scratch starting with concepts progressing into rigerous derivations.
-It involves stitching together concepts from probability, combinatorics, and coding theory.
-Hopefully by the end you'll have a deeper and richer understanding of what these concepts are actually measuring.
-Particularly why these concepts constantly show up in ML theory by understanding learning as fundementally a compression problem.
+When cross entropy became a popular loss function in deep learning, it was introduced in ML textbooks with very mechanical arguments.
+The derivation of entropy would introduce a log term because it made taking gradients easier and talk about how logs have nice additive properties.
+They would sometimes over simplify to the point of being wrong.
+For example many ML students believe that the KL divergence is a 'distance between two probability distributions' when it is not a distance at all.

+To understand what these concepts are actually measuring requires diving into the field of information theory.
+Hopefully by the end of this section you will understand at the deepest level why concepts from information theory constantly show up in ML and view learning as fundementally a compression problem.
+Gradients, backprop, and probability are all important.
+They give you the mechanics of how to train a model.
+How to do the math.
+But information theory explains why the math exists at all.
+It explains why different networks work better at certain problems and give rise to new network architectures.
+If gradients, backprop and probabiity are the grammar of the deep learning language, information theory is the resulting literature that arises.

 ## Table of Contents